a-ev/DACE.jl/docs/src/tutorials/modifying-the-cxx-side-of-the-interface.md

 }
 ```

-All the methods and types defined within the `define_julia_module` function will belong to the generated Julia module when we load it in the *DACE.jl* package.
+All the methods and types defined within the `define_julia_module` function using `mod` will belong to the generated Julia module when we load it in the *DACE.jl* package.

 Refer also to the [CxxWrap.jl module entry point documentation](https://github.com/JuliaInterop/CxxWrap.jl?tab=readme-ov-file#module-entry-point).